Updated April 24, 2026

 Licensing & Certification

-Texas doesn't require state licensure for phlebotomists, but employers universally expect national certification.
-Without PBT, RPT, or CPT credentials, you won't get hired at hospitals or labs.
+Texas does not require state licensure for phlebotomists, but employers expect national certification.
+About 85% of job postings require PBT, RPT, or CPT credentials even though they're technically voluntary.

 CredentialStatusCostRenewal